GalleryPlanner: Complete User Guide

 Got an unusual frame size or unique piece?

-- Click "Custom Frame" in the Library panel
+- Click Add Frame in the My Library header

 - Enter exact width and height dimensions